-The City of Mesa is wearing purple on October 30, 2017 to show support for prevention and awareness to end domestic violence.
-Join us and wear purple #MESAWEARSPURPLE.
+The City of Mesa supports prevention and awareness to end domestic violence.
 Look for our hashtag for information and awareness on social media.

 What is Domestic Violence?
 Domestic violence is when one partner in an intimate relationship abuses the other.
 Domestic Violence includes any pattern of behavior, the purpose of which, is to gain power and control over a spouse, partner, girl/boyfriend or intimate family member.
 Abuse is a learned behavior; it is not caused by anger, mental problems, drugs or alcohol, or other common excuses.